IBM vs INTU: Which is Better to Buy in 2026?

 Should I invest in IBM or INTU for long term?

-For long-term investing, consider that IBM has BUY rating with 75% confidence, while INTU has BUY rating with 75% confidence.
+For long-term investing, consider that IBM has a A grade with 76% confidence, while INTU has a A grade with 82% confidence.
 Higher confidence indicates more consistent fundamentals from SEC filings.
 This is not investment advice - always do your own research.

 What do the AI models say about IBM vs INTU?

 Our dual AI system (Claude by Anthropic and ChatGPT by OpenAI) analyzes SEC 10-K and 10-Q filings independently.
-For IBM vs INTU, both AIs rate them similarly based on fundamental metrics including revenue growth, profitability, ROE, and balance sheet strength.
+For IBM vs INTU, the AI consensus favors INTU based on fundamental metrics including revenue growth, profitability, ROE, and balance sheet strength.